Liberec District: Geography

 Liberec District borders Poland in the north and briefly Germany in the northwest.
 The terrain is very diverse, with large differences in altitude, and hilly landscape prevails.
-The territory extends into seven geomorphological mesoregions: Frýdlant Hills (north), Jizera Mountains (east), Zittau Basin (centre), Ještěd–Kozákov Ridge (a strip from centre to southeast), Jičín Uplands (south), Ralsko Uplands (southwest) and Lusatian Mountains (a small part in the west).
+The territory extends into seven geomorphological mesoregions: Jizera Foothills (north), Jizera Mountains (east), Eastern Upper Lusatia (centre), Ještěd–Kozákov Ridge (a strip from centre to southeast), Jičín Uplands (south), Ralsko Uplands (southwest) and Lusatian Mountains (a small part in the west).
 The highest point of the district is the mountain Smrk in Lázně Libverda with an elevation of 1124 m, the most dominant feature of the southern part of the district is Ještěd at 1012 m.
 The lowest point is the river bed of the Smědá in Černousy at 210 m.

 From the total district area of 989.3 km2, agricultural land occupies 465.4 km2, forests occupy 421.3 km2, and water area occupies 9.8 km2.
 Forests cover 42.6% of the district's area.

 Several notable rivers originate in the territory.
 The Lusatian Neisse and Smědá drain water into the Baltic Sea, and the Ploučnice and Jizera drain water into the North Sea.
 The area is poor in bodies of water.

 The Jizerské hory Protected Landscape Area is located in the east of the district.
 It includes the Czech part of the UNESCO World Heritage Site named Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe.
 The second protected landscape area in the territory is Lužické hory, situated in the west.